yangxin-stu/basic_knowledges/cg/learn CG with vulkan/00 vulkan programming guide.md

 #### VkFormatFeatureFlagBits
+give you a VkFormat, they may be satisfied with:
 1. `VK_FORMAT_FEATURE_SAMPLED_IMAGE_BIT`: read-only images that will be sampled by shaders.
 2. `VK_FORMAT_FEATURE_SAMPLED_IMAGE_FILTER_LINEAR_BIT`: Filter modes that include linear filtering may be used when this format is used for a sampled image.
 3. `VK_FORMAT_FEATURE_STORAGE_IMAGE_BIT`: images that will be read and written by shaders